Elnoka Continuing Care Retirement Community

 The City’s Design Review ensures that new development is integrated with the surrounding neighborhood and environment, utilizing criteria established in the City’s Design Guidelines.
 Projects are reviewed for site planning, circulation, architectural design, quality and type of materials, colors, and landscaping.
 Through this process, the City promotes superior design and thoughtful relationships between the natural and built environment, architecture and landscaping, placemaking/livability, and sustainability.

 The project is subject to the California Environmental Quality Act (CEQA).
-The City will prepare an environmental impact report (EIR) to fully analyze the project’s impacts on the environment.
-The following EIR timeline will be updated as notices and documents are posted on this website for public review.
+The City has prepared a draft environmental impact report (EIR) to fully analyze the project’s impacts on the environment.